-Scheduled to open May 2, the scenic overlook remains closed until further notice.
+The scenic overlook reopens Aug.
+1!
 The overlook is normally open to the public on Saturday and Sunday May through October from 11 a.m. until 6 p.m., weather permitting.
 However, due to Illinois Environmental Protection Agency maintenance and construction activities, the overlook may be closed during these times without advanced notice.

 Greene Valley has dozens of picnic tables and grassy areas where you can spread a blanket.
 Ground fires are not allowed, but you can bring grills.
 (The preserve has hot-coal containers for charcoal.)